 If the citizen of the European Union is not the owner of the property, he or she must submit a document certifying the right of use of the property or permission from the owner of the property to enter his or her property as the residence of the applicant in the population register.

 All documents shall be in Estonian, Russian or English.
-If the documents are translated, the translation must be prepared by a sworn translator or certified by a notary.
+If the documents are translated, the translation must be prepared by a sworn translator.
 A document from a foreign state must be legalised or apostilled, unless otherwise specified by an international treaty.